DevelopmentalImagingMCRI/karawun/Readme.md

 this registration.

-The tract files are the mrtrix .tck files that need to be displayed/manipulated in Brainlab.
+The tract files are the mrtrix .tck files that need to be displayed in Brainlab.
 The conversion of these files creates the dicom fibre object format that can be viewed as a 3D object in Brainlab.